rotexsoft/leanorm/docs/getting-started.md

 > selects data from a single database table's column and returns an array of the column values.
 By default, it selects data from the first column in a database table.

 - [__**fetchOneRecord(?object $query = null, array $relations_to_include = []): ?\GDAO\Model\RecordInterface**__](#fetching-data-from-the-database-via-fetchonerecord)
 > selects a single row of data from a database table and returns it as an instance of **\LeanOrm\Model\Record** (or any of its subclasses).
 By default, it fetches the first row of data in a database table into a Record object.
+This method returns null if the table or view is empty or the query doesn't match any record.

 - [__**fetchPairs(?object $query = null): array**__](#fetching-data-from-the-database-via-fetchpairs)
 > selects data from two database table columns and returns an array whose keys are values from the first column and whose values are the values from the second column.
 By default, it selects data from the first two columns in a database table.